josd/os/README.md

 # arvol = plexus + nexus

+plexus is webized prolog and nexus is RDF core

 ## plexus

 - using webized prolog which basically means that atoms can be IRIs